888-391-4324

 4. Letting the Home Go to Foreclosure

-If you decide not to act, the lender can initiate foreclosure.
+If you decide not to act, the lender can initiate foreclosure to cover the reverse mortgage balance.
 This may impact your credit scores, but it’s still a valid legal process to cover the loan balance.
-You’re not personally liable beyond the property value.
+You are not personally liable beyond the property value.

 Reverse Mortgage Problems for Heirs